Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 Getting to Your Program

 A passport valid for at least 6 months beyond the end of the program is required.
 Students must also obtain a Student Permit before departure from the US.
-Because the student permit includes biometrics (fingerprinting), you must apply in person at the Consulate General in New York.
+Because the student permit includes biometrics (fingerprinting), you are requested to apply in person at the Consulate General in New York.
 IAP will provide you with residence permit information to assist you in the application process.

 IAP expects you to be an active participant in preparing yourself for your study abroad experience.
 As a participant on an IAP program, you will receive a pre-departure orientation, either in-person or online.
 The type and format of this orientation will vary by program and will be provided to you upon acceptance to the program.

-Students may participate in an optional three week Danish language course taught in August (for the fall semester) or January (for the spring semester) to help prepare them for their semester in Denmark.
+You may participate in an optional three week Danish language course taught in August (for the fall semester) or January (for the spring semester) to help prepare you for your semester in Denmark.

-The University of Copenhagen International Office assists students in finding off-campus accommodation.
+The University of Copenhagen Housing Foundation assists you in finding off-campus accommodation.
 Most students are offered a room in a shared flat or private home where the landlord/landlady usually lives as well.
 All rooms are furnished and have access to kitchen and bathroom facilities.

 Excursions and Activities

 Copenhagen's many students make it a young and bustling city with a rich and varied cultural and social life.
-Students can enjoy impressive sights such as the National Museum and the Christiansborg Palace while taking advantage of cultural opportunities such as drama productions and international jazz and rock festivals.
-Students can also explore Stroget-the world's longest pedestrian street-with scores of shops, boutiques, restaurants, galleries, and department stores.
+You can enjoy impressive sights such as the National Museum and the Christiansborg Palace while taking advantage of cultural opportunities such as drama productions and international jazz and rock festivals.
+You can also explore Stroget - the world's longest pedestrian street - with scores of shops, boutiques, restaurants, galleries, and department stores.

 The International Office regularly publishes information on cultural and social activities, and also organizes a mentor program where a Danish student serves as a mentor for an international student.
 The International Office also offers an orientation program and social events such as guided tours of Copenhagen, a picnic, and a trip to a museum.